AVEVA/AVEVA-Samples/Basic/Java/readme.rst

         radiansProperty.Id = "Radians";
         radiansProperty.QiType = doubleType;

-Once all the necessary properties are created, it is necessary to assign them to a ``QiType`` defining the overall ``WaveData`` class.
-This is done by created an array of ``QiProperty`` instances and assigning it to the ``Properties`` property of ``QiType``:
+After all of the necessary properties are created, you must assign them to a ``QiType``, which defines the overall ``WaveData`` class.
+This is done by creating an array of ``QiProperty`` instances and assigning it to the ``Properties`` property of ``QiType``:

 .. code:: java